Luxury | A Way of Relating

 So let’s break it open gently.

 Those moments aren’t tied to a price point.
-I’ve experienced them with first-time buyers and long-time homeowners, with modest budgets and expansive ones.
+I’ve experienced them with first-time buyers and long-time homeowners, across modest and expansive budgets alike.
 What they share is care, attention, and follow-through.

 We live in an increasingly digital world, and I value good technology.
 Used well, it brings clarity and efficiency.
-But the work that feels most luxurious to me remains tactile and relational — meaningful conversations, details handled thoroughly, communication that feels steady rather than automated.
+But the work that feels most luxurious to me remains relational—meaningful conversations, details handled thoughtfully, communication that feels steady rather than automated.

-That understanding is also what I recognize in Unique.
+That understanding is what I recognize in Unique.

 What’s visible is personal.